The Final Battle for Syria Has Begun

 Since the most recent reboot of hostilities on January 16, FSA units reportedly received a new influx of American-made TOW anti-tank missiles that they used to repel regime advances around the town of Abu Jurayf, about 10 miles northeast of the rebel stronghold of Mara’at al-Nu’aman.
 (TOW stands for Tube launched, Optically tracked, Wire data link auto-guided missile.)

-“We’ve since been able to take back the towns of Samaka, al-Barsa and Mushaymis and destroy a large number of regime firepower with the recent influx of TOW missiles,” says Abu Muhammad, a high ranking commander within the alliance made up of the Syrian National Army (SNA) and the FSA, which has close ties to Turkey’s defense establishment.
+“We’ve since been able to take back the towns of Samaka, al-Barsa and Mushaymis and destroy a large number of regime firepower with the recent influx of TOW missiles,” says Abu Muhammad, a high ranking commander within the Syrian National Army (SNA), an ally of the local FSA forces, which has close ties to Turkey’s defense establishment.
 Rumors circulating at the time suggested that meetings held between Turkish defense officials and FSA leaders were attended by representatives from the United States as well.

 Mustafa Sayjari, a prominent leader within the Turkish-backed Syrian National Army (SNA) fighting against regime forces in Idlib, has his own history of working with the United States.
 He told Syrian opposition television that he could confirm “via direct meetings I’ve had with the Americans, that Washington will support all Turkish efforts [with regards to Idlib].”